awadhesh1/OBReturnKeyTextField/README.md

 - optional: set action type for when the text condition is fulfilled: self.textField.onValidationAction =   OnValidationAction_DismissWithDelegate / OnValidationAction_non

-OnValidationAction_non: default behavior - will dismiss the keyboard when pressed, and fire 'textFieldShouldReturn:' with the choden returnKey type.
+OnValidationAction_non: default behavior - will automatically dismiss the keyboard when pressed, and fire 'textFieldShouldReturn:' with the chosen returnKey type.

-OnValidationAction_DismissWithDelegate - automatically dismiss the keyboard when the text condition is fulfilled, and fire the delegate with the choden returnKey type.
+OnValidationAction_DismissWithDelegate - automatically dismiss the keyboard when the text condition is fulfilled, and fire the delegate with the chosen returnKey type.

 - optional: set the desired textColor for when text condition is fulfilled: self.textField.onValidationTextColor = [UIColor redColor];